hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 </div>

 #### Critical action patterns
-Adding a second confirmation layer after the user clicks “Delete” (e.g., showing a confirmation Modal that requires the user to type “Delete” into a field before proceeding).
+We recommend adding a second confirmation layer after the user clicks “Delete” (e.g., showing a confirmation Modal that requires the user to type “Delete” into a field before proceeding).
+This safeguards against accidental clicks by requiring users to confirm the destructive action.

 !!!
 Do